3LegRace: Privacy-Preserving DNN Training over TEEs and GPUs: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) have been acting as an essential building block in various applications such as computer vision \cite{VGG,ResNet} and natural language processing \cite{BERT,GPT}.
+Deep neural networks (DNNs) are acting as an essential building block in various applications such as computer vision (CV) \cite{VGG,ResNet} and natural language processing (NLP) \cite{BERT}.
 Efficiently training a DNN model usually requires a large training dataset and sufficient computing resources.
-In many real applications, datasets are locally collected and not allowed to be publicly accessible, while model training/inference is usually offloaded to parallel hardware (e.g. GPUs, TPUs), or even distributed onto multiple computing nodes.
-Considering that the communication can be eavesdropped or the memory in parallel hardware can be accessed by third parties, such practice poses serious privacy concerns that the data, especially if it contains sensitive information, might be leaked to the public and misused.
+In many real applications, datasets are locally collected and not allowed to be publicly accessible, while training is computation-intensive and hence usually offloaded to parallel hardware (e.g., GPUs).
+Considering that data transfer can be hacked or a runtime memory with sensitive data can be accessed by third parties, such practice poses serious privacy concerns.

-The needs for data protection motivate various privacy-preserving machine learning algorithms, such as machine learning with differential privacy (DP) \cite{DiffPrivacy, scalablePATE}, federated learning (FL) \cite{FederatedLearning}, and hardware-based solutions \cite{IntelSGX,Slalom}.
-DP based methods aim to defend membership inference and model-inversion attacks \cite{Membershipattack, ModelInversion} while the dataset or its noisy version \cite{DPData,Shredder} is still exposed during training.
-In FL, multiple clients/silos own their private datasets and aim to collaboratively train a global model without sharing their data.
-In this setting, the clients train and share their local models with a central server, which then obtains a global model by securely aggregating these local models \cite{bonawitz2017practical}.